axieinfinity/ronin-documentation/docs/validators/setup/overview.md

 We offer two different methods of installing nodes:

 * The [Docker](/tags/docker-mainnet) method describes the installation of Ronin nodes as Docker instances, for those comfortable with Docker.
 Two different approaches to setting up your nodes using Docker are described in the following sections.
-* The [CLI](/tags/cli) (command line interface) method uses a CLI tool to compile your own node binary from source.
-For more information, see [Build your node using Ronin CLI](./../setup/cli.md).
+* The [CLI](/tags/cli) (command-line interface) method uses a CLI tool to compile your own node binary from source.
+For more information, see [Build a node from source](./../setup/cli.md).

 ### Choose an approach